TEAMMATES/teammates/docs/development.md

    * Edit `src/test/resources/test.properties` as instructed is in its comments.
    * Run the full test suite or any subset of it as how you would have done it in dev server.
 You may want to run `InstructorCourseDetailsPageUiTest` standalone first because you would need to login to test accounts for the first time.
-However, the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.
+Do note that the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

 ## Running client scripts